Thursday, July 20, 2023

 For the chicken and sauce:

-1 1/2 pounds boneless, skinless chicken thighs, cut into 1-inch chunks
+1 1/2 to 2 pounds boneless, skinless chicken thighs, cut into 1-inch chunks

 Marinade: